Svatobořice-Mistřín: Geography

 Svatobořice-Mistřín is located about 13 km north of Hodonín and 41 km southeast of Brno.
 It lies in the Kyjov Hills.
 The highest point is the hill Záviště at 256 m above sea level.
 The Kyjovka River flows through the municipality.

 History

-The first written mention of Mistřín is in a deed of King Ottokar I of Bohemia from 1228.
+The first written mention of Mistřín is in a 1228 deed of King Ottokar I of Bohemia through which it was donated to the monastery in Velehrad.
 Svatobořice was first mentioned in 1349, however it is probably older than Mistřín.
 The two formerly separate municipalities merged in 1964.

 Economy

-Svatobořice-Mistřín is known for viticulture.
-The municipality lies in the Slovácká wine sub-region.
+Svatobořice-Mistřín is known for viticulture and winemaking.
+The municipality lies in the Slovácká wine subregion.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Mistřín is the Church of the Visitation of the Virgin Mary.
-The construction of the Baroque church began in 1744 and was finished in 1769–1771, when the cemetery was established.
+The construction of this Baroque church began in 1744 and was finished in 1769–1771, when the cemetery was established.
 It replaced an old Romanesque church.

 In Svatobořice is the Svatobořice Castle.
 It was built after 1570, during the rule of the Morkovsky of Zástřizly family.
 The Kurucs burned the castle down in 1705, but it was rebuilt by the Serényi family.
 Today it is privately owned and inaccessible.